How people over the age of 18 will be offered a COVID-19 booster dose.

 This is defined in the Green Book (page 14) as:

 - requiring continuous or repeated use of systemic steroids or

-This updated guidance on 16 September was done as part of a review of the risk of adverse outcomes from COVID-19 in people with asthma which involved the British Thoracic Society and academic partners.
+This updated guidance on 16 September was part of a review of the risk of adverse outcomes from COVID-19 in people with asthma.
+This review involved the British Thoracic Society and academic partners.

 You do not have to do anything if all of the following apply:

-- if you are already registered as an unpaid carer with your GP
+- you are already registered as an unpaid carer with your GP

-- were eligible in phase 1 under this category
+- you were eligible in phase 1 under this category

 You will be contacted 3 months after your second dose for your booster appointment.